sheikmohdimran/blog/_posts/2020-03-19-Colab_VS_Code.md

-You can also clone the notebook from [here](https://github.com/sheikmohdimran/Experiments_2020/blob/master/code_server.ipynb) into your account to see this live in action.
+> Tip: You can also clone the notebook from [here](https://github.com/sheikmohdimran/Experiments_2020/blob/master/code_server.ipynb) into your account to see this live in action.

->**Note:**
->
->Prior to starting any new notebook, ensure you execute the command below, to avoid import errors..
+>Note: Prior to starting any new notebook, ensure you execute the command below, to avoid import errors..
 ```console
 !pip install -r requirements.txt
 ```